Do you think you need an estate sale, but unsure of where to even begin? You are not alone! It is new territory for almost everyone.

 Just a couple of decades ago estate sales were conducted only for the wealthy.
 It was a 'white glove' event!
 During this time, each city had one or two companies to address the estate sale needs of their communities.

-Today in Houston there are nearly 100 companies addressing clients needs to downsize, relocate, mix households or address the death of a loved one.
-It is
+As of 2017, Houston has nearly 100 companies addressing clients needs to downsize, relocate, mix households or address the death of a loved one.
+It is estimated,

-estimated, in the US, that the estate liquidation industry has increased by 650% in the past ten years to address more than $150M in sales each month (yes, that is one hundred and fifty-million in
+in the US, that the estate liquidation industry has increased by 650% in the past ten years to address more than $150M in sales each month (yes, that is one hundred and fifty-million in sales each

 Conducting estate sales is a serious business.
 It is not your grandma's garage sale.
 To ensure a positive outcome, plan in advance!
 I cannot stress that enough.